HO CHI MINH CITY, 2016

 My favourite time to swim is around nine or ten at night, to clear my head and cool my skin.
 There’s hardly ever anyone in the water at this time.
 One or two other lengthers, invisible at first among the ripples and reflections; a young couple sprawled together on cushions in one of the poolside salas, their faces illuminated by electronic devices.

 After dark the pool area is tastefully lit from below water and behind trees, creating counterpoints of waves of shadows and shadows of waves.
-I especially love it if it’s raining a little, each drop creating a tiny instantaneous spout of light a couple of inches high, so that it’s like swimming through a luminous, flickering forest of bean-sprouts.
+I especially love it if it’s raining a little, each drop creating a tiny instantaneous spout of light a couple of inches high, so that it’s like swimming through a luminous, flickering forest of bean shoots.

 I lie on my back in the water and admire the monolithic reach of the towers against a blank sky.
 A big moon is rising in a gap between the blocks.
 Refractions and reflections wriggle around and below me.
 Daguerrotype bats turn like keys in the air and skim the water close to my head.